mendix/docs/content/en/docs/refguide/modeling/mx-assist-studio-pro/mx-assist-performance-bot/performance-best-practices.md

 ## 10 Avoid Deeply Nested Data/List Views [MXP011] {#mxp011}

-This Best Practice applies when a Data View or List View is used on a page that is nested to two or more levels, for example, a list view is in list view and the second list view is in a data view.
+This best practice applies when a data view or list view is used on a page that is nested to two or more levels, for example, a list view is in another list view and the second list view is in a data view.
 When you use two or more levels of nesting, page performance may be affected due to the increased number of requests and transferred data volume.

 ### 10.1 Steps to Fix